-Assembly candidate Anna Lo helped mark the launch of the historic Belfast-Portrush Cavalcade which will take on August 7
+The anniversary run of the historic Belfast-Portrush Cavalcade will take place on August 7.

 Event organiser Robert Raj said: “I encourage businesses to help us raise funds for the charity.
 A full page is only £50, a half page £30 and a quarter page £15.